brobo01/ga-final-project/README.md

 As the team chose to work together again after Project 3, a big win was the same level of clear, positive, open and collaborative communication we had on Project 3.

 On the build, the big win came from getting the filtering of the event index page working as intended!

+### Key Learnings and Takeaways
+This project served as a great opportunity to use React Hooks - it would've been simple to stick with React but I was keen to push myself and the rest of the team to get comfortable with it.
+It took time, but in refusing to give up on Hooks we all became comfortable with how it works, the differences with, and strengthes over, normal React.

 ### Future Content
 The one aspect I would like to add in the future is the able to host live streaming of presenters.